 - Student participation in class retreats for each of their 4 years at BCHS: 95%

 The faith formation begun at Bishop Chatard does not end at graduation.
 The service hours performed annually by our students, and participation in domestic and foreign outreach and mission programs, are preparation for discipleship in today’s global society.
 The continuing commitment to faith, learning, leadership and service is part of what it means to be a Trojan for life.

 Success in and out of the classroom is stressed for all students, supportive of the talents they bring to Bishop Chatard.
-During the 2017-2018 school year, 92 Trojans were named Academic All-State athletes, setting a school record.
-Ten were named Acadmic All-American.
+During the 2018-2019 school year, 93 Trojans were named Academic All-State athletes, setting a school record.
+Eight were named Academic All-American (2 teams were named Academic-All American).
 We believe potential is not measured at our Archdiocesan North Deanery high school by grade point average.
 Involvement outside the classroom is emphasized in support of the value our mission places on developing the whole person.

 At Bishop Chatard, we believe that each individual has infinite value, and we are committed to providing extracurricular activities that appeal to all.

 - The school motto, FESTINA LENTE, is Latin for Saint Paul’s plea: ‘Make haste, slowly,’ meaning that we hurry to join our Lord, but we take the time to live our lives well.

 - THE SCHOOL COAT OF ARMS

 The school coat of arms is based on symbols that represent the four foundational principles of the mission of Bishop Chatard High School – Faith, Learning, Leadership and Service.

 School Mascot: Trojans